 Jane is considering a credit card that earns rewards for a supermarket loyalty program.
 She has easy access to both Coles and Woolworths supermarkets in her neighbourhood.
 To compare the value she would get from the Coles Platinum Rewards Mastercard or Woolworths Everyday Platinum Visa, she estimates her monthly spending as follows:

 Jane estimates her rewards based on the maximum points she would earn with either card as follows:

-- Coles Platinum Rewards MasterCard.
+- Coles Platinum Rewards Mastercard.
 Jane would spend her whole grocery budget at a Coles supermarket, buy her fuel at a Coles Express and spend her budget for entertainment, toys and clothes at Coles Rewards Partners such as Target and Kmart.

 Based on these scenarios, Jane would get the following dollar amounts with the rewards points she’d earned from each card:

 It’s clear from the information above that both Coles and Woolworths credit cards offer different features, benefits and potential drawbacks.
-The weight you place on these features, and the value offered by each card, really depends on your current spending habits, circumstances and goals.
+The weight you place on these features, and the value offered by each card, really depends on your current spending habits, store preference, circumstances and goals.
 But now that you’ve seen these cards side-by-side, you should be able to get a clearer picture of which one offers the most benefits for you.